3 MTA Workers Injured In 2 Unprovoked Attacks Less Than 30 Minutes Apart

 Investigators say the first attack took place around 2:35 p.m. near the corner of West 136th Street and Broadway.

 A driver in a black Ford reportedly got into an argument with the operator of an M-5 bus and then threw a glass bottle at the MTA vehicle’s window.
-The bus’s driver side window shattered and inured both the operator and another MTA employee on board.
+The bus’s driver side window shattered and injured both the operator and another MTA employee on board.

+“When I turned I just saw that the bus driver’s lip was busted, bleeding,” witness Juan Griffith said.

 That driver then fled the scene.